electro-xpt/smart-home-blynk/README.md

 check it for further reference

 steps to initiate
-install and setup blynk app in smartphone download and configure the app with code connect the esp8266 and smart phone with same wifi ssid create a template and modift the code now test and execute the program and check the output
+install and setup blynk app in smartphone. download and configure the app with code. connect the esp8266 and smart phone with same wifi ssid. create a template and modify the code. now test and execute the program and check the output.